hackmanser/climate/without-hot-air/src/chapC.md

 ![](/img/without-hot-air/figure280.gif)

 <span class="figurenumber">Figure C.12.</span> The Electra F-WMDJ: <span class="mauve">11 kWh per 100 p-km</span>.
-Photo by Jean–Bernard Gache. [<span class="websitetitle">www.apame.eu</span>](http://www.apame.eu/)
+Photo by Jean–Bernard Gache. [www.apame.eu](http://www.apame.eu/)

-The Electra, a wood-and-fabric single-seater, flew for 48 minutes for 50 km around the southern Alps [[<span class="websitetitle">6r32hf</span>](http://tinyurl.com/6r32hf)].
+The Electra, a wood-and-fabric single-seater, flew for 48 minutes for 50 km around the southern Alps [[6r32hf](http://tinyurl.com/6r32hf)].
 The Electra has a 9-m wingspan and an 18-kW electric motor powered by 48 kg of lithium-polymer batteries.
 The aircraft’s take-off weight is 265 kg (134 kg of aircraft, 47 kg of batteries, and 84 kg of human cargo).
 On 23rd December, 2007 it flew a distance of 50 km.
 If we assume that the battery’s energy density was 130 Wh/kg, and that the flight used 90% of a full charge (5.5 kWh), the transport cost was roughly

 0.4 kWh/ton-km,